The Unruh Story

 I married Hayley with all kinds of dreams in my heart and she gave me the courage to walk them out.
 I am from Kansas City and she is from Texas, and in college we met at a camp called Barnabas.
 It took her some time to catch up to my feelings but as soon as she did I married her.
 Today we have four kids, twenty employees, and all kinds of joy.

 When she was pregnant with our first she talked me into quitting my real job so I could attempt to make furniture for a living.
 We started out in our little detached garage outside of Kansas City.
 After a year in the backyard we bought an old house to fix up into a shop.

 We quickly grew into a bigger shop, and then a bigger one after that.
 I hired my first employee, Robb, back in the blue house, and by the time we got into our third building I had seven awesome employees.

 In 2015 I was again in need of a bigger shop, and desiring an even bigger adventure.
 So I bought a 100-year-old church in the heart of Kansas City.
 I had learned by this time that the people who bought furniture from me were fans of a good story, and I knew this old church would be just that.

 It was a massive undertaking.
 I first had to petition the City and the neighborhood in order to get permission to build furniture inside a historic church, located inside a residential neighborhood.
 It was a big ask, but after nine months of being a politician I got the approval.

 Once I finally bought the building in November, 2015 we spent the next year renovating it out from top to bottom.
 There was no heating and cooling, no electrical, no plumbing.
-We started constructing furniture here in October of 2016.
+It was a huge renovation, but so worth the risk!
+We started constructing furniture inside the church in October of 2016.

 Right now there are around twenty of us here, and I can say with great sincerity that we all really like what we do.
 I am very much hoping our story is still in the early chapters.
 We’ll be sure to keep you updated as we grow.